You are here

 Here is a sampling of links to websites representing a variety of forms of creationism, including young-earth, old-earth, and "intelligent design" creationism.

-Varieties of Creationism
+Becoming Aware of Creationism

 The first I ever heard of creationism was in a mailing I received from the Creation Science Quarterly in the late 1960's.
 It was a call for papers supporting the biblical account of creation.
 I saved the announcement in a file folder called “Funny Mail,” but have since lost it.
 I wondered what kind of journal would limit its contributions to those supporting only one conclusion?

 A poll of scientists' opinions on "intelligent design", commissioned by the University of Cincinnati and Case Western Reserve University, was presented in October, 2002.
 Here are the results:

 Department of Political Science University of Cincinnati

 By: George Bishop, PhD Professor of Political Science Director Internet Public Opinion Laboratory Department of Political Science University of Cincinnati (513) 556-5078

 Reprinted with permission from School Board News, Aug.
 13, 2002.
 Copyright 2002.
 National School Boards Association.
 All rights reserved.